The best cocktail bars in New Orleans offer a range of experiences, from historic to modern, casual to sophisticated.

 1. Jewel of the South

-Housed in an old Creole cottage at the northwest edge of the French Quarter, the bar and restaurant are run by two of the city's top bartenders — Chris Hannah and Nick Detrich.
+Jewel of the South opened in March 2019 while I was visiting New Orleans for the second time.
+Housed in an old Creole cottage at the northwest edge of the French Quarter, the bar and restaurant are run by Chris Hannah and Nick Detrich, two of the city's top bartenders.

+Their inspiration dates back to the 1850s when an Italian immigrant, Joseph Santini, opened Jewel of the South in the Central Business District.
+Santini also invented the brandy crusta, which introduced fresh citrus to cocktails.
 The brandy crusta is made with cognac, lemon juice, curacao, maraschino liqueur, and bitters.
-The rim of the glass is dipped in sugar, and it's garnished with lemon peel.
+The rim of the glass is dipped in sugar and garnished with lemon peel.

+On my first visit to what's become one of the best cocktail bars in New Orleans, I tried the sherry cobbler and the roffignac, both beautifully presented.
 When I returned to NOLA later that year, I sat on the patio with a new friend, savoring a marigold-infused Aperol spritz and the Barbadian gin punch (a 17th-century drink from Barbados).
+Jewel of the South ranked #49 on the 2023 World's Best Bars list and #5 among North America's Best Bars the same year.

 1026 Saint Louis Street, French Quarter, jewelnola.com

-See also: Best Bars in Nashville
+Related: Best Bars in Nashville

-2. The Carousel Bar & Lounge
+2. Carousel Bar & Lounge

+On September 3, 1949, the Carousel Bar and Lounge opened at the Hotel Monteleone, becoming New Orleans' first rotating bar.
 While it may seem like a gimmick today, the bar was previously visited by literary luminaries like Ernest Hemingway, William Faulkner, and Tennessee Williams.
+The signature drink at Carousel Bar is the Vieux Carre, a whiskey-based cocktail created in 1938.

 The bar makes a complete rotation every 15 minutes.
 It's open from 11 a.m. to midnight daily.
 Arrive a half-hour before it opens for your best shot at a seat.
+Otherwise, sit at one of the tables along the walls and wait patiently for a stool to open up at one of the best cocktail bars in New Orleans.

 214 Royal St, French Quarter, hotelmonteleone.com